 What If We Agree About the Children?

-Do you and your ex agree about who will have physical and legal responsibility?
-Do you agree about parent-child contact?
+Do the parents agree about who will have physical and legal responsibility?
+Do the parents agree about parent-child contact?
 The court will probably make your agreement be the court order.
 But the judge has to agree that your plan is good for your child or children.

 What If We Don’t Agree About the Children?

-What if you and your ex can’t agree about what should happen with your child or children?
+What if the parents can’t agree about what should happen with your child or children?
 The court will decide who gets physical and legal responsibilities.
 This happens at a “contested hearing.”
 A contested hearing is a trial in front of a judge.
 You will have to present evidence to the court about why you should get custody.
 The evidence is usually testimony from parents, teachers, doctors and other people who know your child, you and the other parent.

 The court considers certain factors to make its decision.
 The most important factor is what the court believes will be best for your child.
 This is called the “best interests” of your child.
 “Best interests” is what the judge believes the law and the facts say would be the best for your child.
 Learn more on our Best Interests of the Child page.